Economic and Political Overview

 Legislative Power

 Legislative power is vested in a unicameral parliament called the House of Nations or Jatiya Sangsad.
-Its 350 members are elected by direct universal suffrage for a five-year term.
+300 of its 350 members are elected by direct universal suffrage for a five-year term, whereas 50 members - reserved for women only - are indirectly elected by the House of the Nation membership by proportional representation vote using a single transferable vote method.
+All members serve 5-year terms.

 Indicator of Freedom of the Press